IBM/complex-linear-network-analyzer/CONTRIBUTING.md

 ```
 ## Setup

 For new features create a feature branch.
-All code in
+Code in the master branch should always be stable and ready for deployment.

 ## Testing

-Please run the unittests in the tests directory before pushing any code changes.
+Please run all unittests in the tests directory before pushing any code changes.

 ## Coding style guidelines

-We use docstrings in reStructured Text formatting.
+We use reStructured Text formatting for docstrings.